The Best Fall Bucket List

 Let’s start a list of fun fall activities that never end, shall we?
 I’ll start with a few ideas, okay, many ideas!
 Some will be simple, and some may be dreams or take more effort, but let’s start NOW!

 2. Go for a brisk walk and take in all the beautiful fall colors you don’t see any other time of year.
 Living near the mountains allows us to drive up the canyons to see the fall foliage.
-It’s as if the mountainsides are on fire with bright red and yellow colors.
+It’s as if the mountainsides are ablaze with vibrant red and yellow hues.

 3. Read a book outdoors.
-We’ve all been cooped up for months due to the really hot days, so get outside, relax in the cool afternoons and evenings, and cozy up with a great book and read something inspirational.
+We’ve all been cooped up for months due to the sweltering heat, so get outside, relax in the cool afternoons and evenings, and cozy up with a great book and read something inspirational.

 4. Grab your slow cooker and make your favorite soup.
 As mentioned, I love soups in the fall, and they can come in all sorts of flavors and textures.
 Enjoy!